Messerschmitt Bf 109: Variants

 The second big redesign during 1939–40 gave birth to the F series.
 The Friedrich had new wings, cooling system and fuselage aerodynamics, with the 1175 PS DB 601N (F-1, F-2) or the 1350 PS DB 601E (F-3, F-4).
 Considered by many as the high-water mark of Bf 109 development, the F series abandoned the wing cannon and concentrated all armament in the forward fuselage with a pair of synchronized machine guns above and a single 15 or 20 mm Motorkanone-mount cannon behind the engine, the latter firing between the cylinder banks and through the propeller hub, itself covered by a more streamlined, half-elliptical shaped spinner that better matched the streamlining of the reshaped cowling, abandoning the smaller, conical spinner of the Emil subtype.
 The F-type also omitted the earlier stabilizer lift strut on either side of the tail.
 The improved aerodynamics were used by all later variants.
 Some Bf 109Fs were used late in the Battle of Britain in 1940 but the variant came into common use only in the first half of 1941.

 The G series, or Gustav, was introduced in mid-1942.
 Its initial variants (G-1 through G-4) differed only in minor details from the Bf 109F, most notably in the more powerful 1475 PS DB 605 engine.
 Odd-numbered variants were built as high-altitude fighters with a pressurized cockpit and GM-1 boost, while even-numbered variants were un-pressurized, air superiority fighters and fighter-bombers.
 Long-range photo-reconnaissance variants also existed.
-The later G series (G-5 through G-14) was produced in a multitude of variants, with uprated armament and provision for kits of packaged, generally factory-installed parts known as Umrüst-Bausätze (usually contracted to Umbau) and adding a "/U" suffix to the aircraft designation when installed.
+The later G series (G-5 through G-14) was produced in a multitude of variants, with uprated armament and provision for kits of packaged, generally factory-installed parts known as Umrüst-Bausätze ("conversion kits", usually contracted to Umbau) and adding a "/U" suffix to the aircraft designation when installed.
 Field kits known as Rüstsätze were also available for the G-series but those did not change the aircraft title.
 By early 1944, tactical requirements resulted in the addition of MW-50 water injection boost and high-performance superchargers, boosting engine output to 1800–2000 PS.
 From early 1944, some G-2s, G-3s, G-4s and G-6s were converted to two-seat trainers, known as G-12s.
 An instructor's cockpit was added behind the original cockpit and both were covered by an elongated, glazed canopy.

 The final production version of the Bf 109 was the K series or Kurfürst, introduced in late 1944, powered by the DB 605D engine with up to 2000 PS.
 Though externally akin to the late production Bf 109G series, a large number of internal changes and aerodynamic improvements were incorporated that improved its effectiveness and remedied flaws, keeping it competitive with the latest Allied and Soviet fighters.
 The Bf 109's outstanding rate of climb was superior to many Allied adversaries including the P-51D Mustang, Spitfire Mk.
 XIV and Hawker Tempest Mk.
 V.